Inotiv

 Model Summary

-APPSWE-Tau mice, acquired from Taconic Biosciences, are produced through the mating of Tg2576 mice, which carry the Swedish mutation (KM670/671NL) of human APP, and JNPL3 mice, which express the four-repeat tau isoform (4R0N) with the P301L mutation.
-These mice exhibit neurofibrillary tangles and gliosis at about 3 months of age, and amyloid plaques at 9 months.
-There are no reports of APPSWE-Tau mice displaying synaptic loss or behavioral impairments.
+APPSWE-Tau mice, acquired from Taconic Biosciences, are produced through the mating of Tg2576 mice, which carry the Swedish mutation (KM670/671NL) of human amyloid precursor protein, and JNPL3 mice, which express the four-repeat tau isoform (4R0N) with the P301L mutation.
+These transgenic mice exhibit neurofibrillary tangles and gliosis at about 3 months of age, and amyloid plaques at 9 months.
+There are no reports of APPSWE-Tau mice displaying synaptic loss or cognitive impairments.

 Tau (P301S) PS19 mice